kubestellar/kubestellar/docs/content/v0.20/architecture.md

 ### Status Controller

-The status controller watches for *workstatuses* objects on the ITS, and for WDS objects propagated by a placement with  the flag `wantSingletonReportedState` set to true, updates the status of those objects with the corresponding status found in the workstatus object.
+The status controller watches for *WorkStatus* objects on the ITS, and for WDS objects propagated by a placement with  the flag `wantSingletonReportedState` set to true, updates the status of those objects with the corresponding status found in the workstatus object.

-The *workstatuses* are created and updated on the ITS by the status add-on.
+The *WorkStatus* objects are created and updated on the ITS by the status add-on.
 The high-level flow for the singleton status update is described in Figure 4.

 <figure>